Italy Trip FAQ

 Men, women, singles, couples, friends, parents, kids and more all join my trips.
 Anyone is welcome!Can my spouse/friend attend but skip the cooking portion?

-Because we are staying together for a special week of cooking and biking at the castle, I am unable to offer a discount if a partner doesn’t want to cook.
+Because we are staying together for a special week of cooking and biking, I am unable to offer a discount if a partner doesn’t want to cook.
 But rest assured, for those that don’t want to really roll up their sleeves to cook, you can simply hang in the kitchen and watch.
 Since we’re only cooking dinner each day, this isn’t a challenge for most.What are the hotels like?

 The best exchange rate is to use a credit card with no international fees.
-The second best exchange rate is getting cash from an ATM in italy.
-I advise guests to get euros from the ATM at the airport in Rome before heading into the city, but if you are uncomfortable traveling without local currency (on one occasion the banks were on strike when we arrived and no ATMs at the airport worked), then exchange about $200 for euros before you leave.Can I spend more time/less time in Rome?
+The second best exchange rate is getting cash from an ATM in Italy.
+I advise guests to get euros from the ATM at the airport before heading into the city, but if you are uncomfortable traveling without local currency (on one occasion the banks were on strike when we arrived and no ATMs at the airport worked), then exchange about $200 for euros before you leave.Can I spend more time/less time in Italy?

-Some guests who have never been to Rome or who have trouble with jet lag like to arrive a day or two earlier, while some guests have been to Rome many times and don’t want to spend as much time there.
-I can customize the trip for you in any way you would like.
-Please contact me with your plans and I’ll be happy to price the trip for you.
+Some guests who have never been to Italy or who have trouble with jet lag like to arrive a day or two earlier, while some guests like to add on to their trip on the back end.
+I can help you plan your adventure in any way you would like.
+Please contact me with your thoughts and I’ll be happy to help!